openziti/ziti-doc/docfx_project/ziti/clients/linux.md

     local 169.254.1.1 dev lo proto kernel scope host src 169.254.1.1
     ```

-##### tproxy DNS nameserver
+### tproxy DNS nameserver

+_Please use the preferred tunneler if possible.
+It is not necessary to manually configure DNS for the preferred tunneler_

-`ziti-tunnel tproxy` mode runs a built-in nameserver that is authoritative for all authorized OpenZiti Services' domain names.
+`ziti-tunnel tproxy` mode runs a built-in nameserver serving on udp://127.0.0.1:53 by default, and configurable with a command-line option.
+The nameserver is authoritative for all authorized OpenZiti Services' domain names.
 This nameserver must be primary in the host's resolver
-configuration (e.g. resolve.conf).
-A self-test is performed when ziti-tunnel starts to ensure that its
+configuration.
+A self-test is performed when ziti-tunnel starts to ensure that OpenZiti domains names are resolvable:
-internal nameserver is configured in the system resolver:

 ```log
 INFO[0002] dns server started on 127.0.0.1:53